 - Obtain the necessary assistance of personnel in units of the organization where they perform audits, as well as other specialized services from within or outside the organization.

 The Chief Audit Executive and staff of Internal Audit are not authorized to:

 - Perform any operational duties for the organization or its affiliates.

 - Initiate or approve financial transactions external to Internal Audit.

 - Direct the activities of any organization employee not employed by Internal Audit, except to the extent such employees have been appropriately assigned to auditing teams or to otherwise assist the internal auditors.

 LIMITATION OF AUTHORITY AND RESPONSIBILITY

-In performing their functions, the Internal Audit Director and staff have no direct authority over, or responsibility for, any of the activities reviewed.
+In performing their functions, the Chief Audit Executive and staff have no direct authority over, or responsibility for, any of the activities reviewed.
 Internal auditors will not develop and implement procedures, prepare records, make management decisions, or engage in any other activity which could be reasonably construed to compromise their independence.
 Therefore, review and appraisal by Internal Audit do not in any way substitute for or relieve other persons in the Regent institutions of the responsibilities assigned to them.